 "We use 'state of the art' surveying instrumentation and programmes to assist us both on and off site.
 In the office we used our expertise in checking design data and to raise design issues prior to going to site and also calculating data coming off off site to constantly assess the current position of the project.

 "Once on site we use cutting edge Total Station surveying equipment to help us when validating and setting out the new infrastructure.
 The installation of plain line track was controlled to maintain the design line and level to Network Rail standards.
-The S&C installations introduced a third dimension when setting out, longitudinal position, and on the Rugby project we were installing switch toes to within +/-1or2mm of their longitudinal design position."
+The S&C installations introduced a third dimension when setting out, longitudinal position, and on the Rugby project we were installing switches to within plus/minus one or two millimetres of their longitudinal design position."

 So, you know what the work entails, but what's the actual experience like working in this field?
 What are its challenges and what makes it interesting?